Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Marcus**: "[REDACTED]"

 **Isabella**: "But at what cost?
-We can't sacrifice our values for the sake of progress."
+We cannot sacrifice our core values for the sake of progress."

 *As the debate intensifies, Isabella grapples with her emotions, torn between her desire for innovation and her commitment to social justice.*